 - Name Allows you to label an interface.
 (Range: 1-64 characters) - Admin Allows you to manually disable an interface.
 You can disable an interface due to abnormal behavior (e.g., excessive collisions), and then reenable it after the problem has been resolved.
-You may also disable an interface for security reasons. - Speed/Duplex Allows manual selection of port speed and duplex mode (i.e., with auto-negotiation disabled). - Flow Control Allows automatic or manual selection of flow control. - Autonegotiation (Port Capabilities) Allows auto-negotiation to be enabled/ disabled.
+You may also disable an interface for security reasons. - Speed/Duplex Allows you to manually set the port speed and duplex mode. (i.e., with auto-negotiation disabled)

+- Flow Control Allows automatic or manual selection of flow control. - Autonegotiation (Port Capabilities) Allows auto-negotiation to be enabled/ disabled.
 When auto-negotiation is enabled, you need to specify the capabilities to be advertised.
 When auto-negotiation is disabled, you can force the settings for speed, mode, and flow control.
-The following capabilities are supported. - 10half Supports 10 Mbps half-duplex operation - 10full Supports 10 Mbps full-duplex operation - 100half Supports 100 Mbps half-duplex operation - 100full Supports 100 Mbps full-duplex operation - 1000full Supports 1000 Mbps full-duplex operation - Sym (Gigabit only) When specified, the port transmits and receives pause frames; when not specified, the port will auto-negotiate to determine the sender and receiver for asymmetric pause frames.
+The following capabilities are supported. - 10half Supports 10 Mbps half-duplex operation - 10full Supports 10 Mbps full-duplex operation - 100half Supports 100 Mbps half-duplex operation - 100full Supports 100 Mbps full-duplex operation - 1000full Supports 1000 Mbps full-duplex operation - Sym (Gigabit only) Check this item to transmit and receive pause frames, or clear it to auto-negotiate the sender and receiver for asymmetric pause frames.
 (The current switch chip only supports symmetric pause frames.) - FC Supports flow control Flow control can eliminate frame loss by "blocking" traffic from end stations or segments connected directly to the switch when its buffers fill.
 When enabled, back pressure is used for half-duplex operation and IEEE 802.3x for full-duplex operation.
 (Avoid using flow control on a port connected to a hub unless it is actually required to solve a problem.
-Otherwise back pressure jamming signals may degrade overall performance for the segment attached to the hub.) - (Default: Autonegotiation enabled; Advertised capabilities for 100BASE-TX 10half, 10full, 100half, 100full; 1000BASE-T 10half, 10full, 100half, 100full, 1000BASE-SX/LX/LH (SFP) 1000full; 100BASE-FX6 (SFP) 100full - Trunk Indicates if a port is a member of a trunk.
-To create trunks and select port members, see "Creating Trunk Groups" on page 3-90.
+Otherwise back pressure jamming signals may degrade overall performance for the segment attached to the hub.)

+(Default: Autonegotiation enabled; Advertised capabilities for 100BASE-TX - 10half, 10full, 100half, 100full; 1000BASE-T - 10half, 10full, 100half, 100full, 1000Full; 1000BASE-SX/LX/LH - 1000full)

+Trunk - Indicates if a port is a member of a trunk.
+To create trunks and select port members, see "Creating Trunk Groups" on page 3-68.

-Note: Autonegotiation must be disabled before you can configure or force the interface to use the Speed/Duplex Mode or Flow Control options.
+Note: Auto-negotiation must be disabled before you can configure or force the interface to use the Speed/Duplex Mode or Flow Control options.